-A material analysis system using particle-induced x-ray emission (PIXE) analysis has been developed to measure trace element composition in a wide range of samples.

-The system was constructed in the particle accelerator laboratory in the Department of target chamber.
+A material analysis system using particle-induced x-ray emission (PIXE) has been developed to measure trace element composition in a wide range of samples.
+The system was constructed in the particle accelerator laboratory in the Department of Physics at East Carolina University, and includes a new high-vacuum beamline on the 2-million-volt tandem Pelletron ion accelerator, which utilizes a modified multi-sample target chamber.

-Physics at East Carolina University, and includes a new high-vacuum beamline on the many elements.
-In this method, a sample is irradiated with protons in the energy range of 1-3 MeV from the particle accelerator.
-Characteristic x-rays emitted from the sample are detected with an x-ray spectrometer, and the emission spectrum is fit using known spectral line energies to determine elemental composition of the sample.
+PIXE analysis can provide sensitivities to the parts-per-million level or better for many elements.
+In this method, a sample is irradiated with protons in the energy range of 1 - 3 MeV from the particle accelerator.
+Characteristic x-rays emitted from the sample are detected with an x-ray spectrometer, and the emission spectrum is fit using known spectral line energies to determine the energy calibration of the system.
+The PIXE analysis system was then tested by analyzing various sample materials - including pure elements and multielement compounds - that ultimately confirmed the validity of the system.